NeuCharFramework/NcfDocs/docs/start/developer/entrance.md

 ## Project SDK Settings

-Mainly look at the `Senparc.Web\global.json` file, as follows:
+Mainly look at the `Senparc.Web\global.json` file, with the following content:

 ```json
 {